kokoko3k/koko-aio-slang/docs-ng.md

 **Global shift/zoom image:**<br>
     Zoom and shift everything on screen, but background pictures.<br>

+**Luminosity tied zoom:**<br>
+    On older CRT monitors, the picture gets bigger when the image was brighter.<br>
+    Please turn this off if you want to use integer scaling, since this obstructs it.

 **Override content geometry:**<br>
     Contrary to the global aspect ratio control, this changes only the game geometry.<br>